Updated by Nazanin Ghodsian, 10/09/2024

-According to a survey from Gulf Business, the commercial project in Saudi Arabia, which was valued at US$120.4 billion in 2021, is expected to increase at an annual average growth rate (AAGR) of 4% or more from 2023 to 2026.
-This boom is the result of significant investments in housing, tourism, renewable energy, and transportation projects that are in line with the nation’s Vision 2030 effort, which aims to diversify the economy, lessen reliance on oil, and grow the public service sector.
+According to a Gulf Business research, Commercial Projects in Saudi Arabia were valued at US$120.4 billion in 2021, with projections of continuous growth at an average annual rate (AAGR) of 4% or more from 2023 to 2026.
+Large expenditures in housing, tourism, renewable energy, and transportation—all in line with the nation’s Vision 2030 initiative—are the driving forces behind this boom.
+This ambitious strategy intends to diversify the economy, lessen dependence on oil, and increase the public service sector.

 Top 11 Commercial Projects in Saudi Arabia